kkadhith/YelpBigDataAnalysis/README.md

 ## Running the Code:
-For the ML model, PySpark queries, and visualizations, install the required dependencies using `pip install -r requirements.txt`.
+For the ML model, PySpark queries, and visualizations, install the required dependencies using

+`pip install -r requirements.txt`

 The frontend directory contains detailed information on how to run the web app / interactive map.

 ## Contributions